Explore buddhist beliefs and practices in this introductory course at the Nagaloka Buddhist Center in Portland.

 We’ll explore what Buddhism is and isn’t as well as the life of the historical Buddha and his primary teachings (Pali Canon).
 We’ll cover the ways in which buddhist teachings (doctrine) and practices evolved into various schools of Buddhist thought (Mahayana/Vajrayana and modernist) — all schools share a common goal but their emphases and practices can appear quite different.
 You’ll also be briefly introduced to the Nagaloka Buddhist Center and the Triratna Buddhist Community.

-At the end of the day, you should have a better understanding of Buddhism and its benefits, as well how you might choose to practice it.
+At the end of the day, you should have a better understanding of Buddhist beliefs, practices, and benefits, as well how you might choose to practice it.

 Volunteer teacher: Dridhajyoti (ordained in the Triratna Buddhist Community)